lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 checking Slack, being aware of the course schedule, and doing all assignments on time.
 * Be an active participant in class.
-This means asking and answering questions in class and on Slack, attending labs to get one-on-one help when needed, and contacting me via Slack if you have any questions outside of class and lab time.
+This means asking and answering questions in class and on Slack, seeking help when needed, and contacting me via Slack if you have any questions outside of class time.
 * Be respectful of both your classmates and me.
 * Do your own work.

 What I can do:
-* Grade and return labs and programming assignments before the following day's lab.
+* Grade and return classwork the day it is due and lab and programs before the next course meeting.
-* Be available every week day during that day's lab time for video meetings or to answer questions via chat on Slack.
 * Respond to all Slack messages within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students and being